 Lake Anne Village Center Historic Overlay District lies within Reston.
 The Lake Anne Village Center Historic Overlay District regulations are found in Appendix 1, A1-1100 of the Zoning Ordinance.
 The intent is that the original mixture of residential and commercial space be maintained and that the pattern of commercial frontage on the lake and restrictions to pedestrian access be strictly followed.
-Improvements and alterations must be reviewed by the Architectural Review Board as stipulated in the Zoning Ordinance.
+Improvements and alterations must be reviewed by the Architectural Review Board as specified in Part 7-200 of the Zoning Ordinance.
+If there appears to be a conflict between Plan text and the provisions of the Lake Anne Village Center Historic Overlay District, the overlay district regulations take precedence for the development of land within the historic overlay district.

-A formal survey of historic architectural resources has never been completed in Reston.
+In 2016, a windshield survey was conducted to identify potential heritage resources in the Reston Transit Station Areas.
+A comprehensive formal survey of historic architectural resources has never been completed in Reston.
 Therefore, there is a potential for unidentified existing heritage resources.
 The open spaces and residential areas of Reston are particularly likely to yield heritage resources, especially from the 1960s when Reston was first developed.

 Development in the area of the site of the Civil War Battle of Dranesville (in the vicinity of Reston Avenue and Leesburg Pike) should be sensitive to any heritage resources associated with that event.
 Other site-specific heritage resource preservation recommendations may be included in the land use recommendations section.